Leiden University Library: Western Manuscripts

-The collection Western Manuscripts contains all western manuscripts (including 2,500 medieval manuscripts and fragments and 25,000 modern manuscripts), 300,000 letters, archives and 3,000 annotated prints of the University Library, including the archives of the university.
+The collection Western Manuscripts contains all western manuscripts (including some two and a half thousand medieval manuscripts and fragments and twenty five thousand modern manuscripts), three hundred thousand letters, archives and three thousand annotated prints of the University Library, including the archives of the university.
+Among others, it includes the Bibliotheca Vossiana which holds the manuscript collections of Isaac Vossius.
+The codicies are mainly written Greek and Latin and amongst them contain some of the earliest surviving classical literature, such as the Leiden Pliny.

 Western Printed Works

 The collection Western Printed Works contains materials printed before 1801 (including 700 incunabula) and rare and precious works from after 1801.
 In the course of four centuries the collection has been expanded through bequests, gifts and acquisitions of collections from scholars.
 Furthermore, the University Library obtained the deposit right for a copy of each book for which the States of Holland had given the privilege to print.
 The collection also includes more than 100,000 printed works from the library of the Maatschappij der Nederlandse Letterkunde which has been deposited on permanent loan since 1876.

 Bodel Nijenhuis Collection

 The Bodel Nijenhuis Collection contains mainly old maps, atlases, topographical prints and drawings.
 Most of the collection was obtained as a bequest from J.T.
 Bodel Nijenhuis.
 The lawyer Johannes Tiberius Bodel Nijenhuis (1797–1872), director of the publishing house Luchtmans, for 25 years a member of the Maatschappij der Nederlandse Letterkunde, was a passionate collector of cartographical and topographical material.

 The collection contains 60,000 maps (of which 3,000 drawings), 1,500 atlases, 24,000 topographical prints, 1,600 drawings and the archive of Youssouf Kamal's Monumenta Cartographica Africae et Aegypti.